Chalazion Surgery – Important Facts to Consider

 Chalazion Surgery – The Procedure

 Chalazion surgery usually lasts only 20 to 30 minutes, provided that there are no complications or other problems while you are under the knife.
-The procedure usually begins with anesthetic drops being placed in your eyes to numb it.
+The excision procedure usually begins with anesthetic drops being placed in your eyes to numb it.
 Local anesthesia will then be directly injected into your eyelid.
 While you will be awake the whole time, you will not feel anything in the eye where the chalazion will be removed.

 To give you a better idea of what goes on, here is a brief, 2 minute chalazion removal video:

 After the procedure, you may then return home as soon as you feel ready.
-The nurse, upon the advice of your doctor, will advice you when to remove the patch and what painkillers to take when the anesthesia wears off.
+The nurse, upon the advice of your doctor, will advise you when to remove the patch and what painkillers to take when the anesthesia wears off.
 You will also be given antibiotic eye drops or ointment to apply for about a week and a schedule for your next appointment with the doctor which will usually happen in three to four weeks.
 During this time, you will know if the chalazion tissues sent to the laboratory are cancerous or not.

 Make sure that you do not rub your eye and you should expect some discoloration and swelling for a week following the surgery.
 While you can wash your hair after the operation, care must be taken that you do not put water into the operated eye.
 You will also be given advice by your doctor about when you can start wearing make up and contact lenses again.
 Follow these guidelines strictly.